containers/toolbox/README.md

 built on top of [Podman](https://podman.io/) and other standard container technologies from [OCI](https://opencontainers.org/).

-The toolbox container is a fully *mutable* container; when you see `yum install ansible` for example, that's something you can do inside your toolbox container, without affecting the base operating system.

 This is particularly useful on [OSTree](https://ostree.readthedocs.io/en/latest/) based operating systems like [Fedora CoreOS](https://coreos.fedoraproject.org/) and [Silverblue](https://silverblue.fedoraproject.org/).
-The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers.
+The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers — they mostly don't even have package managers like DNF or YUM.
+This makes it difficult to set up a development environment or install tools for debugging in the usual way.

+Toolbox solves this problem by providing a fully mutable container within which one can install their favourite development and debugging tools, editors and SDKs.
+For example, it's possible to do `yum install ansible` without affecting the base operating system.

-However, this tool doesn't *require* using an OSTree based system — it works equally well if you're running e.g. existing Fedora Workstation or Server, and that's a useful way to incrementally adopt containerization.
+However, this tool doesn't *require* using an OSTree based system.
+It works equally well on Fedora Workstation and Server, and that's a useful way to incrementally adopt containerization.

 The toolbox environment is based on an [OCI](https://www.opencontainers.org/) image.
 On Fedora this is the `fedora-toolbox` image.
-This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system.
+This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, SSH agent, etc..

 ## Installation